Doctor of Musical Arts (DMA) Handbook

 TopicDetails

-The Written Qualifying Examinations are School of Music exams that must be passed before taking the Oral Comprehensive Examination.
-You must have satisfied all diagnostic examination deficiencies and the bulk of your coursework before you are eligible to sit for these exams.
-Please work with your advisor and the Graduate Student Services Coordinator on the timing for these exams.
-Scheduled dates for the Written Qualifying Exams are on the School of Music Graduate Calendar.
-When you are ready to take the examinations, notify the Music History and Music Theory Area Coordinators that you intend to participate in the next scheduled exam.
-DMA students have the option to replace either or both the written qualifying exams in Music History or Music Theory with an additional three-credit-hour graduate-level course in the relevant area, with approval from their major professor and area coordinator.
+The Doctoral Qualifying Examinations are School of Music exams that must be passed before taking the Oral Comprehensive Examination.
+You must have satisfied all diagnostic examination deficiencies before you are eligible to sit for these exams.
+Please work with your advisor and the Director of Graduate Student Services on timing for these exams.
+Scheduled dates for the Written Qualifying Exams are on the School of Music Graduate calendar.
+When you are ready to take the examinations, notify the contacts listed in the calendar of your intent to participate in the next scheduled exam or email musicgrad@ku.edu.

 1. Music History – will assess student knowledge of representative literature and composers of each major period of music history, as well as general bibliographic resources in music.
 This exam will be prepared and graded by the Musicology Area.